zang227/ImageHelper/README.md

 ## Hotkeys
 Hotkeys may be used to control the program.
-If they hotkeys are not working simply click on the imagebox to give it focus and then they should work.
+If the hotkeys are not working simply click on the imagebox to give it focus and then they should work.

 Currently hotkeys are unable to be changed and are as follows:
 * Q - Toggle Scaling On/Off